caporaso-lab/2024-q2-ITN-Workshop/book/06-provenance.md

 :label: q1

 We're now getting close to the end of our analysis.
-Over the course of the tutorial we've applied multiple filtering steps to our feature table, and if we were writing this work up for publication it would be essential to accurately describe the filtering steps that we applied, the order in which we applied them, and the parameters that were used for each filter.
+Over the course of the tutorial we've taken many steps with our data using QIIME 2, and if we were writing this work up for publication it would be essential to accurately describe the steps that we applied, the order in which we applied them, and the parameters that were used for each.

 Without referring back to the earlier sections of the tutorial, but rather using your memory or information from the results that you've generated,